awmundy/bio/data_transforms.md

 ### CPM/Log 2 transform
-- Description: Converts counts to Normalzed Counts Per Million (CPM) and Log2 transforms it
+- Description: Converts counts to normalzed Counts Per Million (CPM) and Log2 transforms it
-  - CPM calc: Counts from DGEList$counts / library size from DGEList Samples * 1,000,000
+  - CPM calc: Normalized counts from DGEList$counts / normalized library size from DGEList Samples * 1,000,000
-  - Applies normalization factors too
 - Purpose:
   - Logging helps mitigate heteroskedasticity (variance increases as the genes count increases)
     - Heteroskedasticity makes comparing highly expressed genes across samples challenging
     - Log transforming the counts mitigates this, although the resulting dataset is slightly heteroskedastic towards lowly expressed genes
-  - CPM allows for comparisons between samples by controlling for different amounts of reads in each sample
+  - In conjuction with the TMM values from the previous normalization, CPM allows for comparisons between samples by controlling for different amounts of reads in each sample